erostefano/crypto-speedster/README.md

 ## Deployment

-`firebase deploy -only functions` deploys the functions.
+`firebase deploy --only functions` deploys the functions.

-`firebase deploy -only hosting` deploys the web app.
+`firebase deploy --only hosting` deploys the web app.